alexandertrefz/essence/packages/website/diagnostics.md

 telling themselves apart by nothing but a callback's Signature can not be told apart at all — reordering does not help, and one of them has to name a member that survives to runtime, or carry a Guard.

+Both erasures reach a Method Invocation on a Union-typed receiver too, whose branches are the Cases nobody wrote.
+They are ordered most specific first, so a branch still covering the one below it covers it through erasure, and the Diagnostic names the branch that can never run.

+### `empty-list-overlap`

+A Warning: an earlier `case` — or an earlier dispatch branch — answers for this one's EMPTY Lists.
+Item Types erase before a Match runs, so a List Matcher asks about the items the value holds, and an empty List holds none, which makes it a value of every List Type there is. `case List<String>` above `case List<Integer>` therefore runs for an empty `List<Integer>`.

+Only the empty List crosses over; every List with items still reaches the Case its items belong to.
+Guard the Cases with `where @::hasItems()` and answer for the empty List in a Case of its own, or, for a Method Invocation, narrow the receiver with a Match before calling the Method.

 ### `match-on-non-union`